-Using data on adults’ cognitive skills from 19 countries, this paper shows that labor market conditions during the education-to-work transition impact workers’ long-term skill development.
-Workers who faced higher unemployment rates at ages 18-25 have lower skills at ages 36-59.
-Unemployment rates at ages 26-35 do not have such an effect.
+Using data on adults' cognitive skills from nineteen countries, this paper shows that labor market conditions during the education-to-work transition affected workers' long-term skill development.
+Workers who faced higher unemployment rates at ages 18 to 25 have lower skills at ages 36 to 59.
+Unemployment rates at ages 26 to 35 do not have such an effect.
 Skill inequality is affected: those with less educated parents experience most of the negative effects.
 Using German panel data on skills, I document a mechanism related to heterogeneous skill development across firms: young workers at large firms experience higher skill growth than those at small firms.